Waynenyarky/Capstone/2FA_SETUP.md

 # 2FA Setup with Microsoft Authenticator

-This guide explains how to enable, use, and manage Two‑Factor Authentication (2FA) with Microsoft Authenticator in the Capstone app.
-It reflects the implemented flow across mobile and backend.

 ## What You’ll Need
 - The Capstone mobile app installed and connected to the backend
 - Microsoft Authenticator (Android/iOS) installed